 The marginalization over the states s_t in (2.3) is achieved efficiently using the standard filtering/prediction recursions employed in the hidden Markov model literature.
-A numerical maximization of (2.4) with respect to Φ_K , treating s_t as the missing data, is relatively straightforward using the expectation-maximization (EM) algorithm (Dempster, Laird and Rubin (1977)) described in Section 3.
+A numerical maximization of (2.4) with respect to Φ_K , treating s_t as the missing data, is relatively straightforward using the expectation-maximization (EM) algorithm (Dempster et al., 1977) described in Section 3.